-To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the Medical and Surgical Research Unit based at the Bristol Royal Infirmary, the results from your screening visit blood tests may be used to determine whether you are eligible for the trial you applied for.
+To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the Medical Research Team based at the Medical and Surgical Research Unit, the results from your screening visit blood tests may be used to determine whether you are eligible for the trial you applied for.

-Your study visit blood tests will be analysed in the site laboratories and Oxford University research laboratories.
+Your study visit blood tests will be analysed in the site Bristol Royal Infirmary (Public Health England) laboratories and Oxford University research laboratories.
 Other blood tests to look at the response of your body to the vaccine will be done with collaborating laboratories in the UK and in other countries.
 Any samples or data sent to them would not include information that identifies you.